lineCode/PDF_Reader-1/README.md

 * <b>PDF_LibInit / PDF_LibClose / PDF_LibState</b>: It will initialize, close and give state of PDFium library.

+* <b>Load Standart Font</b>: There are 14 standart fonts embedded to PDF libraries according to PDF Spec 1.7 page 416.
+This function allows to select one them.

 * <b>Create PDF</b>: It creates a new and empty PDF file.

 * <b>Add Pages</b>: It adds pages to target PDF file with defined size.
 (Array count is page count and each vector element of array is its size)